art therapy session at newcircle as part of our adolescent eating disorder treatment program.

 If your loved one’s eating disorder is affecting daily functioning, it is appropriate to ask about higher levels of care.

-Healing in a Space
+Healing in a space

 For too long, eating disorders in teens have been overlooked or misunderstood.
 At NewCircle, we’re changing that.
 Our adolescent programs combine clinical expertise with culturally responsive care for teens of all genders, creating a safe, supportive space to recover without compromising identity.